-James Sandman, president of Legal Services Corporation, kicked off the discussion with a hard statistic.
+James Sandman, president (now emeritus) of Legal Services Corporation, kicked off the discussion with a hard statistic.

 “Legal Services Corporation is the single largest funder of civil aid for low-income people in the United States,” he explained.
 “We get virtually all of our money—$410 million, currently—from Congress.
 That sounds like a lot, but the fact is that this is less than what Americans spend every year on Halloween costumes—for their pets.”

 He explained the “huge variation” in state funding to supplement that federal money, from $100 million in New York to virtually nothing in many others.

 “58 million people nationwide qualify for legal aid, and they need to make 125 percent of the federal poverty guideline at maximum—for a family of four, that's $31,374 dollars,” he said.
 “As you can imagine, many more people could use this help, but don't qualify.”

 The lack of funding contributes to that maximum qualification—there’s only so much to go around.
 It’s a problem that stops many legal aid efforts in their tracks.

 Solution #1: Prioritization of Funding and Greater Support from the Legal Community

 Though more funding would, of course, be the biggest help, James also suggested cultural changes that need to happen for access to justice to become a greater priority—and a more effective campaign—in the broader legal community.

 “Taking a step back, let’s look at what needs to precede greater access to justice,” he said.
 “There are four things: think big; focus on process improvement, because legal processes are way too complicated; broaden participation, including everyone from business schools and designers to social workers and engineers; and build evaluation into everything you do, because we want to know what works and why.”

 These are the tactics that will help build a system in which increased attention to legal aid can become both more pervasive and practical.